alext-mkrs/meta-alext-edison/README.md

 This is work-in-progress, so take the commit messages into account before reusing recipes.

+Some of the recipes are taken as-is from other layers (after they've tested to compile for Edison), some are modified to build for Edison and some are written from scratch.
+Commit messages indicate, which commit is what.

 Feel free to ask questions through GitHub's bugtracker for the repo or in Intel Edison Community at https://communities.intel.com/community/makers/edison/forums